THE threat of home repossessions are at record levels in Chester – with buy-to-let landlords particularly being hit.

 Caren Evens is an advisor at Letting Station, an online letting agent based at Station House, Chester city centre.
 She has been in the business for 15 years.

-She said: “I can see the way we’re going is quite similar to the way we are going in the early 1990s.
+She said: “I can see the way we’re going is quite similar to the way we were going in the early 1990s.